amorist/awesome/README.md

 ## Others

+- [GerevAI/awesome-chatgpt-plugins](https://github.com/GerevAI/awesome-chatgpt-plugins) - An up-to-date collection of info about plugins for ChatGPT from OpenAI bulb
 - [programthink/books](https://github.com/programthink/books) - 【编程随想】收藏的电子书清单（多个学科，含下载链接）
 - [gr2m/my-AI-adventure](https://github.com/gr2m/my-AI-adventure) - A work-in-progress Idea to generate stories where your own children are the main characters
 - [nichtdax/awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt) - A list of totally open alternatives to ChatGPT